Internal regulation

 However, it imposes rules of life.

-Students have the right to play ball independently under the following conditions:
+Students are allowed to play ball independently under the following conditions:

 • Use a soft ball (neither leather nor hard inflated rubber).